adamtow/geocuts/docs/English.md

 - **Enabled**: The on/off switch for the location trigger.
 - **Name**: The name of the location trigger.
 - **Tags**: Keywords for the location trigger.
-You can filter which triggers appear on the GeoCuts Home screen.
+You can filter which triggers appear and run on the GeoCuts Home screen.
 - **Location**: The location where the trigger is centered on.
 - **Trigger Radius**: The maximum distance from the location for the trigger to occur.
 The distance unit of miles or kilometers is specified from the Customize Shortcut… page.
 - **Active Timeframe**: The times during the day when this location trigger is active.